 McLean Hospital Title:

-- Chief, Psychotic Disorders Division
+- Chief, Center of Excellence in Psychotic Disorders

 - Director, Schizophrenia and Bipolar Disorder Research Program

 - William P. and Henry B. Test Professor of Psychiatry

 A native of Istanbul, Turkey, Dr. Öngür has a background in neuroscience and clinical psychiatry.
 He is currently the chief of the Center of Excellence in Psychotic Disorders, responsible for two inpatient units, a residential facility, and a specialty outpatient clinic.
 In addition to his clinical work, he receives funding from the National Institute of Mental Health and other sources for his research using brain imaging techniques to study chemical abnormalities in patients with schizophrenia and bipolar disorder.

 Dr. Öngür is currently the William P. and Henry B. Test Professor of Psychiatry at Harvard Medical School and the author of more than 180 articles on research into the neurobiology of bipolar disorder and schizophrenia.
 He has won awards from Harvard Medical School for his teaching of medical students and residents and for mentoring, and also serves as the editor of JAMA Psychiatry, a premier journal in the field.

 Collaboration With DMH